 Early Anglican Church Services

 In 1793, the first Anglican (Church of England) service was held in the Town of York.
 In 1797, six acres of densely forested land bounded by King E, Church, Adelaide E and Jarvis Sts was allotted to the church.
 The first incumbent was Reverend George Okill Stuart.
-Until 1803, worship services were held in the then Parliament Buildings which were located about 1 km to the east at Front E and Parliament Sts.
+Until 1803, worship services were held in the then Parliament Buildings, once located about 1 km east at Front E and Parliament Sts.
 That same year, a meeting was held to discuss a new church.
-Its construction was funded by paid subscriptions and a government grant.
+Paid subscriptions and a government grant funded its construction.

 The First Church at York

 In 1807, a wooden “Church at York” was built on the southwest corner of the allotted land.
 Costing no more than £600 to construct, parishioners, along with soldiers from the Garrison, raised the primitive frame building.
 This first church was 12 m by 15 m or 40 ft by 50 ft, and the front door faced Church St. During the early part of the War of 1812, John Strachan was appointed “officiating minister” at York.
 By 1813, the church was being used as a hospital for soldiers, and it was later damaged and robbed by American troops.

 In 1818, the church was enlarged on the north and south sides, which brought the axis of the building in a north-south direction.
 Painted light blue with white trim, the church’s main entrance, which featured a bell tower, was moved to the south side.
 Also used as a fire alarm, its bell was said to be so jarring that it caused the church to vibrate when it rang.

 In 1828, the church was dedicated to St James the Apostle.
 In 1834, the Town of York became the City of Toronto.